Did you know you can have a full wine country experience in Virginia?

 Wine and chocolate?
 Say less.
 Glass House features an in-house chocolatier in addition to a tropical Conservatory, deck, and lakeside dock.

-Southwest Mountain Vineyards, Keswick
+Southwest Mountains Vineyards, Keswick

 Make a reservation at the converted barn tasting room or winery restaurant to experience distinctive, old world-inspired Virginia wines.